 Youth Participants (Summer/Fall 2021)

 Our third cohort of KSP youth participants came from Koreatown high schools and/or had experience working with elders.
-We learned about the history of elder care in Los Angeles through workshops and gained first hand accounts through interviews with elder care workers and residents in the community.
-Our students learned about the development of elder care over time and the many struggles of residents especially in the midst of the COVID-19 Pandemic.
+We learned about the history of elder care in Los Angeles through workshops and gained firsthand accounts through interviews with elder care workers and residents in the community.
+Our students learned about the development of elder care over time and the many struggles of residents, especially amid the COVID-19 pandemic.

 Ava McCollum